Subhadeep-Samanta/S_85-E-commerce-web/README.md

 2. Create the User Controller
    - Implement functions to handle user-related actions such as registering a user and retrieving user data.

-3. Set Up Multer for File Uploads
+3. Set Up Multer for the File Uploads
    - Configure Multer to allow users to upload files.
    - Store uploaded files in a designated folder.